Hako GmbH: Products

 Today Hako is one of the leading manufacturers of professional machines for internal cleaning, external cleaning and plant care.
-The company manufacturers severals types of polishing machines, carpet cleaning equipment, dust and water vacuums, scrubbers, sweepers, street-sweeping machines, single-axis motorized tools, small tractors (Hakotrac), and electric tractors.
+The company manufactures several types of polishing machines, carpet cleaning equipment, dust and water vacuums, scrubbers, sweepers, street-sweeping machines, single-axis motorized tools, small tractors (Hakotrac), and electric tractors.
 In addition, Hako offers cleaning and maintenance products for professional janitors.
 Worldwide distribution is carried out by a dozen separate companies, as well as general importers in over 60 countries around the world, with Hako-Werke GmbH as the main business of the Hako-Group.

 Structure

 Hako is a subsidiary of the Possehl Group.
 Hako encompasses six brands (MinuteMan and PowerBoss in the United States), five factories, fifteen sales offices, and dealers in 25 EU countries (plus 20 additional countries internationally).
 The branch office of the Multicar subsidiary is located in Waltershausen.
 The branch office of the Havelländische Maschinenbau subsidiary is located in the Glindow section of Werder an der Havel.
 In addition, the company has shares in six other subsidiaries.